joaohenggeler/eternal-wanderer/Source/README.md

 * `notes`: notes and comments about the snapshot.

-* `script`: JavaScript code to execute after loading the snapshot's page.
+* `script`: JavaScript code to execute after loading the snapshot's page but before the recording starts.

 * `tags`: a list of tags to add to the Tumblr post.
 Can be used to group snapshots by theme and for content warnings (e.g. `["halloween", "jumpscare"]`).